 Speak with a Florida Personal Injury Lawyer Today

 Preserving evidence is always a crucial step in any personal injury case, yet it is one that is often overlooked even by insurance companies that should know better.
 This is why you need to have your own qualified Delray Beach truck accident attorney who can help you stay on top of things following a collision.
-Contact the Leifer Law Firm today to schedule a consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a consultation with a member of our personal injury team.